HanaOcha/Palette.DUEL/README.md

 ### Known Bugs
 - Issue where a picture imported via Reference may not have its colors picked accurately
   - Copying or downloading the image from anywhere else may fix it
+- Selicy's glow colors are not 1 to 1 on her sprite sheet and do not display accurately in the editor